| ..:: PEOPLE ::.. |

 _______________________________________________

-This Nusantara: Journal of Law Studies is published by Islamic Research Publisher in collaboration with the Faculty of Sharia, Universitas Islam Zainul Hasan Probolinggo, Indonesia and is distributed under the terms of a Creative Commons Attribution-ShareAlike 4.0 International License.
+This Nusantara: Journal of Law Studies is published by PT.
+Islamic Research Publisher in collaboration with the Faculty of Sharia, Universitas Islam Zainul Hasan Probolinggo, Indonesia and is distributed under the terms of a Creative Commons Attribution-ShareAlike 4.0 International License.

 ____________________________________________________